MirrorNetworking/Mirror/doc/Guides/Sync/index.md

 Use the `initialState` flag to differentiate between the first time a game object is serialized and when incremental updates can be sent.
 The first time a game object is sent to a client, it must include a full state snapshot, but subsequent updates can save on bandwidth by including only incremental changes.
 Note that SyncVar hook functions are not called when `initialState` is true; they are only called for incremental updates.

-If a class has SyncVars, then implementations of these functions are added automatically to the class, meaning that a class that has SyncVars cannot also have custom serialization functions.

 The `OnSerialize` function should return true to indicate that an update should be sent.
 If it returns true, the dirty bits for that script are set to zero.
 If it returns false, the dirty bits are not changed.
 This allows multiple changes to a script to be accumulated over time and sent when the system is ready, instead of every frame.

 Although this works,  it is usually better to let Mirror generate these methods and provide [custom serializers](../DataTypes.md) for your specific field.